castle-engine/demo-models/blender/README.md

-# Blender demos with Castle Game Engine and X3D
+# Blender demos with Castle Game Engine and glTF and X3D

 Test of some export features from [Blender](https://www.blender.org/).